mvellandi/journal-old/_posts/2011-05-24-a-love-story-in-milk-sustainability-recycling-communications.md

 ---
-title: A Love Story… In Milk
+title: "A Love Story… In Milk"
+layout: post
 date: 2011-05-24T02:25:58+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Recycling communications piece for Friends of the Earth.
 Humor, joy, hope, and other emotions are what make advocacy communications stand out.
 categories: